turnonline/ctoolkit-agent-import/README.md

     </dependencies>
 ```

-We recommend to add dependency only to for local development otherwise _/import_ servlet will be exposed to your test/production server:
+We recommend to add dependency only for local development otherwise _/import_ servlet will be exposed to your test/production server:

 ```xml
     <profile>